The Ultimate Guide to Credit Cards

 4. Credit mix (10%)

-Creditors like to see you handle a variety of credit accounts and loans.
-Having experience with a diverse mix of revolving accounts, installment loans, mortgages, student loans, etc., is seen as a positive by lenders because it indicates you know how to manage your finances.
+Lenders appreciate when you manage a variety of credit accounts and loans.
+Having experience with a diverse mix of revolving accounts, installment loans, mortgages, student loans, and more is seen as a positive by creditors.
+It shows you have a good handle on managing your finances.

 5. New credit (10%)